-A normal semester load is 12 to 15 hours.
+A typical semester load for full-time students is 12 to 15 hours.
 Fully admitted students may schedule up to 18 hours in one semester, but must receive written permission from the dean of the school of their major to schedule more.
-Provisionally admitted students can schedule no more than 15 hours per semester.
-Prelude Program students can schedule no more than 13 hours per semester.
-However, the Office of Central Advising recommends that provisionally admitted students and Prelude Program students schedule no more than 10 hours per semester.
+Provisionally admitted students can schedule no more than 14 hours per semester.
+However, the Office of Central Advising recommends that provisionally admitted students schedule no more than 10 hours per semester.